dotnet/csharpstandard/standard/classes.md

 Any constraints shall be consistent among dependent type parameters.
 If type parameter `S` depends on type parameter `T` then:

--  `T` shall not have the `value` type constraint.
+-  `T` shall not have the value type constraint.
 Otherwise, `T` is effectively sealed so `S` would be forced to be the same type as `T`, eliminating the need for two type parameters.
 -  If `S` has the value type constraint then `T` shall not have a *class_type* constraint.
 -  If `S` has a *class_type* constraint `A` and `T` has a *class_type* constraint `B` then there shall be an identity conversion or implicit reference conversion from `A` to `B` or an implicit reference conversion from `B` to `A`.
 -  If `S` also depends on type parameter `U` and `U` has a *class_type* constraint `A` and `T` has a *class_type* constraint `B` then there shall be an identity conversion or implicit reference conversion from `A` to `B` or an implicit reference conversion from `B` to `A`.

 It is valid for `S` to have the value type constraint and `T` to have the reference type constraint.
 Effectively this limits `T` to the types `System.Object`, `System.ValueType`, `System.Enum`, and any interface type.

 If the `where` clause for a type parameter includes a constructor constraint (which has the form `new()`), it is possible to use the `new` operator to create instances of the type ([§12.7.11.2](expressions.md#127112-object-creation-expressions)).
-Any type argument used for a type parameter with a constructor constraint shall be a value type, a non-abstract class having a public parameterless constructor, or a type parameter having the `value` type constraint or constructor constraint.
+Any type argument used for a type parameter with a constructor constraint shall be a value type, a non-abstract class having a public parameterless constructor, or a type parameter having the value type constraint or constructor constraint.

+It is a compile-time error for *type_parameter_constraints* having a *primary_constraint* of `struct` to also have a *constructor_constraint*.

 > *Example*: The following are examples of constraints:
 > ```csharp